sonic-net/SONiC/doc/transceiver-monitor-hld.md

 1. not able to get correct sfp change event from SDK
 2. mlnx-sfpd itself failed for some reason.

-mlnx-sfpd will periodically write a timestamp to STATE_DB to show the liveness.
-On above two failure cases mlnx-sfpd will stop update the timestamp and exit.
-Related info will be logged as error indication to user.
+mlnx-sfpd will have a liveness indication mechanisim to let xcvrd know that it is working or not. mlnx-sfpd use STATE_DB to convey it's liveness status to the outside.

-In the  mlnx implementation of 'get_transceiver_change_event',  it will check the timestamp every time when being called, if the timestamp is already outdated(more that two update interval period compare to current time), it will return an error.
+In the  mlnx implementation of 'get_transceiver_change_event',  it will check the STATE_DB to get the liveness status of mlnx-sfpd every time when being called, if mlnx-sfpd is not working anymore, it will return an error.
 Xcvrd will know that mlnx-sfpd failed by getting the error, as a result, it will stop polling the dom info and clean all the transceiver info in the DB.

 ### 1.4 Xcvrd daemon flow ###